mayconfmelo/min-article/docs/manual.typ

 )
 ```

-This commands just captures appendices given to it along the text body and feed
+This command just captures appendices given to it along the text body and feed
-them to the `article` command where the appendices are actually generated.
+them to the `article` command, where the appendices are actually generated.
 Because of that, you can put this command anywhere inside the document body and
 it will be generated in the right place, right after the  glossary, if any, as
 the ABNT NBR 6022 determines.
 It is possible to use the command multiple times
 to collect multiple appendices.
 Appendices are additional data and information
-that was not included in the document itself, but was cited or is related by it.
+not included in the document itself, but cited or related to it.

 #arg(
   "appendix", "content",
   required: true
 )[
   The appendix content itself.
 In longer documents, is recommended to use
-  separated _typ_ file for appendices and include it here.
-Inside the content,
+  separated _typ_ files for appendices.
+Inside the content, each level 1 heading
-  each level 1 heading is treated as a new appendix.
+  is treated as a new appendix.
 ]